HewlettPackard/oneview-chef/README.md

  - **client**: Hash or OneviewSDK::Client object that contains information about how to connect to the OneView instance.
 Required attributes are: `url`, `user`, and `password`.
  - **type**: (For generic `oneview_resource` only) String or Symbol corresponding to the name of the resource type.
 For example, `EthernetNetwork`, `Enclosure`, `Volume` etc. These should line up with the OneView SDK resource classes listed [here](https://github.hpe.com/Rainforest/oneview-sdk-ruby/tree/master/lib/oneview-sdk/resource).
  - **data**: Hash specifying options for this resource.
 Refer to the OneView API docs for what's available and/or required.
 If no name attribute is given, it will use the name given to the Chef resource.
  - **action**: Symbol specifying what to do with this resource.
-Options:
+Options for most resources (some may differ):
    - `:create` - (Default) Ensure this resource exists and matches the data given.
    - `:create_if_missing` - Ensure this resource exists, but don't ensure it is up to date on subsequent chef-client runs.
    - `:delete` - Delete this resource from OneView.
 For this, you only need to specify the resource name or uri in the data section.